chromium/chromium/docs/webapps/README.md

   - `WebAppRegistrar`
   - Writing to the database using `ScopedRegistryUpdate` and the `WebAppSyncBridge`.
   - Pref reading & writing
+  - `WebAppIconManager` supports icon fetch for a given web app.
   - etc - see the documentation on the lock for more guidance.
-- `WebAppIconManager` supports icon fetch for a given web app.
-This isn't yet normally protected in a command / lock, and due to performance needs with things like right-click menus this integration might happen last.

 Some parts of the system that are used within commands: